-Optimal transport theory, originally developed by Monge and Kantorovich (see Villani (2009) for a history), has wide applications in various scientific fields, including economic theory (e.g., Galichon (2016)), operations research (e.g., Blanchet and Murthy (2019)), statistics (e.g., Carlier et al. (2016)), machine learning (e.g., Peyré and Cuturi (2019)), and quantitative finance (e.g., Beiglböck et al. (2013)).
-For a mathematical background on optimal transport and its applications, we refer to the textbooks of Ambrosio (2003), Santambrogio (2015), and Villani (2003, 2009).
+Optimal transport theory, originally developed by Monge and Kantorovich (see Villani (2009) for a history), has wide applications in various scientific fields, including economic theory, operations research, statistics, machine learning, and quantitative finance.
+A specialized treatment of optimal transport in economics is given by Galichon (2016).
+For a mathematical background on optimal transport and its applications, we refer to the textbooks of Ambrosio (2003); Santambrogio (2015) and Villani (2003, 2009).